 Following the closure of Prysmian, formerly BICC copper cable manufacturing factory in Prescot, more than 60 acres of land became available for a residential-led development.

 A design team of specialist local consultants, employed by client Prescot Park Ltd. (PBP), secured planning permission from Knowsley MBC, who were keen to see much needed additional land remediated for housing and commercial uses.

 The first of a number of planning permissions – initially for demolition & outline development of five residential parcels covering of 41 acres; plus four commercial parcels totalling about ten acres – were granted by Knowsley Metropolitan Borough Council from late 2011.
 Demolitions were carried out by Bradley Demolition and MH Excavations & Demolition.

 Under the project management of Daineswell, site remediation, eradication of Japanese Knotweed and the treatment of mine workings were designed by consultant e3p and implemented by McAuliffe and Groundshire in 2015.

 Westshield, under a contract designed and supervised by Campbell Reith Hill, completed the construction of roads & sewers later in 2015.
-New utility supplies were installed by Multi Utilities UK, under the guidance of Utility Connections, from 2016.
+New utility supplies were installed by Multi Utilities UK, under the guidance of consultant Utility Connections, from 2016.